Siong Lim Temple

 Siong Lim Temple, also known as Lian Shan Shuang Lin Monastery (莲山双林寺 (蓮山雙林寺)), is a Buddhist monastery located in Toa Payoh, Singapore, next to the Pan Island Expressway.
 The temple was founded in 1898, but the construction of the premises only began in 1902 by Low Kim Pong and was completed in 1907.
 The monastery was gazetted as a national monument in 1980 and subsequently underwent a decade-long restoration that began in 1991.
 The temple now boasts a seven storey gold-topped pagoda which is a replica of the 800-year-old Shanfeng temple pagoda in Fujian.
 The temple also consist of a columbarium for Qing Ming Festival visit.

 Etymology

 Siong Lim Temple is the common Hokkien or Fukien name of the (Lian Shan) Shuang Lin Monastery (（蓮山）雙林寺 (Liân-san-siang-lîm-sī)), pinyin: (Lián Shān) Shuāng Lín sì), which literally means "Twin Grove of the Lotus Mountain Temple".
-The name of the monastery refers to the twin groves of sala trees located at the Bodhgaya in India, where Buddha was believed to have attained enlightenment.
+The name of the monastery refers to the twin groves of sala trees located at the Bodh Gaya in India, where Lord Buddha was believed to have attained Enlightenment.
 It is also commonly referred to as Siong Lim Temple or, in the past, Low Kim Pong’s Temple after its founder.